 A lot of brides will consider buying one shoe for the day and a flat pair of ballerina pump-style shoes for the evening disco.

 Before choosing this option, consider what the height difference will do to your dress.
 If it is a marginal difference, this shouldn't matter.
 However, if you are going from high heels to flats, this is not recommended.
 Where possible, keep costs down go for one comfortable pair.

 Online bridal stores can offer significant value for money, but it is much harder to trial out shoes and then return them if they are not right.

-Therefore, it is recommended to hit the shops to find brands and styles that are most comfortable for you then to shop for these online.
+Therefore, it is recommended to hit the shops to find brands and styles that are most comfortable for you then to shop for these specific styles online.
 For unique and standout looks, it is worth visiting Etsy for quirky styles and ASOS for high-fashion options.

 While looking at other bridal items, it can be hard to avoid seeing other shoes, and it can be tempting to buy another pair on impulse if they look more in keeping with your style or dress.